HemantPundpal/Hemant-Pundpal---C-Projects/TLV/README.md

 Notes:
 - Cannot add container tlv object as child to itself.
 Container not allowed to contain itself with same tag, need to create a context specific tag (Error checking is available).
 A sequence can be used.
 - Cannot add a parent tlv object to child tlv object (as a child). need to create a context specific tag to do so.
-(Error checking is not available).
+(Error checking is available).
 A sequence can be used.
 - Constructed application class lenght is encoded as indefinite lenght.
 - Although universal TAG_SEQUENCE_OF and TAG_SET_OF is not supported, application tags can be used.
+- Mapping provided by the app data layer for abstracting TLV encoded and decoder should be improved to support delete tag function.

 PHASE 1: TLV encoder and decoder V0.1
 - TLV encoder for universal tag (integer and UTF8 string) numbers and application tag (application class and context specific class) numbers.